-To physically attach the temperature probes requires a ferrule or exposed copper end of at least 10 mm+ to be inserted into the screw terminal.
-Sensors are connected with the red wire to the screw terminal marked Temp 1 or Temp 2 and the black wire to the screw terminal marked GND.
+To physically attach the temperature probes requires a ferrule or exposed copper end of at least 10 mm+ to be inserted into the removable terminal block connector.
+Once correctly attached, you must push in the orange tab if you wish to remove the secured wire.
+Sensors are connected with the red wire to the top of the connector, and the black wire to the bottom.

-ASS000001000 - Temperature sensor Quattro, MultiPlus and GX Device
+MultiPlus and GX Device

-Sensors are enabled (and disabled) in the Settings → I/O → Analog inputs menu of the GX device settings.
+Sensors are enabled (and disabled) in the Settings $\rightarrow$ I/O $\rightarrow$ Analog inputs menu of the GX device settings.